aoijs/website/src/content/docs/functions/setGuildName.md

 ---
 title: $setGuildName
-description: $setGuildName will change a guilds' name.
+description: $setGuildName will change a guild's name.
 id: setGuildName
 ---

-`$setGuildName` will change a guilds' name.
+`$setGuildName` will change a guild's name.

 ## Usage